Aishwarya-rajj/IMAGE-CLASSIFICATION-MODEL/README.md

 - Experiment with deeper architectures such as ResNet or VGG.
 - Fine-tune hyperparameters for optimal performance.
 - Deploy the model using Flask or FastAPI for real-time predictions.

+### Conclusion
+This project successfully demonstrates the application of Convolutional Neural Networks for image classification using the CIFAR-10 dataset.
+The model achieves promising results through a simple yet effective architecture.
+By visualizing accuracy and loss, insights into the training process are gained, enabling further optimization.
+Future improvements such as data augmentation and deeper networks can enhance the model's robustness and accuracy, making it a valuable baseline for more advanced image classification tasks.